7 Best Places To Pick Up Tourists in San Francisco

 This amazing drawing that sums up SF’s tourists perfectly comes from Townme.com

 Lets face it — you’ve wanted to go there.
 You’ve wanted to have your cake and eat it too.
 There was never a moment where you thought maybe, just maybe, it might be totally exciting to get it on with someone out of town.
-Think about it — you can show them your part of the city, totally know where to go for cheap and watch them piss themselves while walking through The Mission at night!
+Think about it — you can show them your part of the city, totally know where to go for cheap and take them to your favorite dive bar.
 It sounds like the perfect date to me.
 If you’re looking for a tourist rendevous of your own, here are the top 7 places we think you should be more often…

 1. Union Square